-Each such committee will have such terms of reference and powers and be subject to such conditions (as to reporting back to the Board), as the Board will decide and will be in accordance with any legislation and regulation or direction issued by the Secretary of State.
-Such terms of reference will have effect as if incorporated into the Standing Orders.

-The Standing Orders and Standing Financial Instructions of the Trust, as far as they are applicable, will as appropriate apply to meetings and any Committees established by the Trust.
-In which case the terms "Chair" is to be read as a reference to the Chairperson of another committee(s) as the context permits, and the terms "member" is to be read as a reference to a member of another committee(s), also as the context permits.

-There is no requirement to hold meetings of committees established by the Board in public.
+- 4.5.1 Each committee will have such terms of reference and powers and be subject to such conditions (as reporting back to the Board), as the Board will decide and will be in accordance with any legislation and regulation or direction issued by the Secretary of State.
+Such terms of reference will have effect as if incorporated into the Standing Orders. - 4.5.2 The Standing Orders and Standing Financial Instructions of the Trust, as far as they are applicable, will apply as appropriate to meetings and any Committees established by the Trust.
+In which case the terms "Chair" is to be read as a reference to the Chairperson of another committee(s) as the context permits, and the terms "member" is to be read as a reference to a member of another committee(s), also as the context permits. - 4.5.3 There is no requirement to hold meetings of committees established by the Board in public.